udacity/CarND-Advanced-Lane-Lines/writeup.md

 1. The thresholds for the lightness and saturation will change for different lighting conditions (sunset, night etc.) A dynamic feedback  from the detected lines regarding HLS valus might help.
 2. The perspective transform is done with static source and destination points.
 Here we highly rely on a planar and static surface.
 But especially at hilly roads this would fail.
 Here it is required to detect the surface of the road and consider it in the transformation.
 3. Performing the current algorithm on the challenging video shows that differentiation between line marking as asphalt joint is not good.
 Here we need to differentiate if the brightness changes as "bright-dark-bright"(asphalt join) or "dark-bright-dark"(line marking)
 4. Currently I am tracking the lines over 20 Frames which helps to reduce false detection on highways.
 But as seen in the challenging videos on rural roads the road  curvature is much more dynamic.
 So we cannot track the the lines like this and make them so stiff.
 We need a mechanism to make the tracking length dependant on the detection quality.
+As well we can make the margin in which new lines are searched bigger in the far distance than in the nearer distance.
+5. As the lane will have tangential the same lane width.
+We can use to bind left and right line marking like this.
+That would make the lines mor parallel.